A stellar dynamical mass measurement of an inactive black hole at redshift 2

 \section{Abstract}

-\bfseries \boldmath Understanding the coevolution of supermassive black holes and their host galaxies requires tracing their growth over time.
-Mass measurements of distant black holes have been limited to active nuclei and commonly rely on spatially unresolved observations, leading to large uncertainties.
-Accurate masses can be determined by resolving the kinematics of stars within the sphere of influence, which has heretofore been possible only in the local universe.
-Using JWST, we have measured the mass $M_{\bullet}=6.0^{+2.1}_{-1.7}\times10^9$\msol~of an inactive black hole in a gravitationally lensed quiescent galaxy at redshift $z=1.95$, along with detailed host properties.
-Comparisons to local galaxies suggest that the correlation between $M_{\bullet}$ and bulge mass has evolved substantially, whereas the correlation with stellar velocity dispersion may have been in place for 10 Gyr.
+\bfseries \boldmath Supermassive black holes and their host galaxies grow together over time, producing correlations between the black hole mass and various galaxy properties.
+Determining the evolution of these correlations requires precise measurements of the masses of distant black holes.
+We observe the gravitationally lensed quiescent galaxy MRG-M0138, at redshift 1.95, using JWST integral field spectroscopy to spatially resolve the kinematics of stars within the black hole's sphere of influence.
+By using a foreground lens model and fitting stellar dynamical models, we determine the mass of its inactive black hole, $M_{\bullet}=6.0^{+2.1}_{-1.7}\times10^9$ solar masses.
+Comparing this measurement to local galaxies, we find that $M_{\bullet}$ is higher than expected given the galaxy's bulge mass, but consistent with the correlation with stellar velocity dispersion.

-Studies of the intertwined growth of supermassive black holes and their host galaxies are grounded in empirical correlations between the black hole mass $M_{\bullet}$ and host galaxy properties \cite{KH13,McConnell13,Greene20}.
-Determining the evolution of these correlations requires measuring accurate masses for distant black holes.
-The masses of black holes in the distant universe have been estimated based on the kinematics of gas within the broad-line region of actively accreting systems.
-This region spans tens of microarcseconds or less and has been resolved only in one distant quasar \cite{Abuter24}.
-Most commonly, virial mass estimators \cite{Greene05} are applied to emission line widths and luminosities measured in unresolved spectra.
-However, this approach relies on estimates of the size and structure of the broad-line region, resulting in large uncertainties of up to an order of magnitude \cite{Abuter24,Berternes25}.
+The growths of supermassive black holes and their host galaxies are intertwined, and observations have shown that the black hole mass $M_{\bullet}$ correlates with various host galaxy properties, such as the bulge mass and the stellar velocity dispersion \cite{KH13,McConnell13,Greene20}.
+It is unclear whether these correlations evolved over the history of the Universe.
+The masses of distant black holes have been estimated in active galactic nuclei (AGNs), where accretion onto the black hole powers substantial energy output.
+The accreting material irradiates fast-moving gas clouds in the surrounding broad-line region, enabling their kinematics to be measured when the viewing angle is favorable.
+The angular size of the broad-line region at redshifts $z \gtrsim 2$ is $\sim$100 microarcseconds or less, which has been spatially resolved in only two cases \cite{Abuter24,Gravity2026}.
+Most measurements instead apply mass estimators to emission line widths and luminosities measured in unresolved spectra \cite{Greene05}.
+However, this approach relies on estimates of the size and structure of the broad-line region, resulting in large uncertainties of up to an order of magnitude \cite{Abuter24,Berternes25,Gravity2026}.